Jennifer Prescher

 Jennifer Ann Prescher is an American chemist who is a professor of chemistry at the University of California, Irvine.
-Her research considers the development of bioorthogonal, bioluminescent tools for the noninvasive, real-time imaging of immunometabolism.
-She was recognized with the 2023 American Chemical Society Arthur C. Cope Scholar Award.
+In her research, she considers the development of bioorthogonal, bioluminescent tools for the noninvasive, real-time imaging of immunometabolism.
+She has been recognized with the 2023 American Chemical Society Arthur C. Cope Scholar Award.

 Early life and education

-Prescher was an undergraduate in chemistry at the University of Wisconsin–La Crosse.
-She moved to California as a doctoral researcher, and was appointed to the University of California, Berkeley as a Howard Hughes Medical Institute predoctoral fellow, where she worked with Carolyn Bertozzi on glycosylation.
+Prescher earned her undergraduate degree in chemistry at the University of Wisconsin–La Crosse.
+She earned her Ph.D. at the University of California, Berkeley as a Howard Hughes Medical Institute predoctoral fellow, where she worked with Carolyn Bertozzi on glycosylation.
 She developed a strategy to visualize the glycosylation process, which allowed for the design and development of novel diagnostics.
 The strategy relied upon the use of bioorthogonal chemistries.
 Specifically, she showed that it was possible to incorporate metabolic precursor sugars with specific chemical functionalities into target glycans.
 For example, biologically inert azides can be incorporated into glycans and chemically modified with exogenously delivered probes.

 Research and career

 In 2008, she joined Stanford University as a Susan Komen postdoctoral fellow.
-Prescher joined the University of California, Irvine in 2010, and was made a full professor in 2018.
-Her early work looked to design imaging techniques to better understand cell movements and metastatic disease.
+Prescher joined the faculty of the University of California, Irvine in 2010, and was promoted to full professor in 2018.
+In her early research, she designed imaging techniques to better understand cell movements and metastatic disease.
 She worked on bioluminescent tools; tools which luminesce when they come into close proximity to cancer cells.
 She called the technique a biological flashlight, or phasor.